 If you are a patient involved in a complaint and believe NHS Complaints Mediation would be useful, you can propose this to the Trust or practice your complaint is being made to.
 There is an expectation that all NHS complaints be given access to some form of dispute resolution support where requested and it may be that the organisation has provision in place for this.

-NHS Complaints Mediation can be useful in helping to resolve difficulties between patients and health practitioners or support staff such as receptionists and Practice Managers or complaints made by a patient about a level of service they feel was not satisfactory.
+NHS Complaints Mediation can be useful in helping to resolve difficulties between patients and General Practitioners, Dentists and other health practitioners or support staff such as Receptionists and Practice Managers or complaints made by a patient about a level of service they feel was not satisfactory.

 There is an NHS Complaints Procedure for making a formal complaint when a patient is not satisfied with the care or treatment they have received or they have been refused treatment for a condition.
 Often, complaints can be resolved via 'local resolution' meaning by the providers of the service a patient is unhappy with, however if this does not satisfy the patient or, in some cases, the relative of or carer for the patient, the complaint can be taken further to the Parliamentary and Health Service Ombudsman.